cfwprpht/libhb-master/README.md

  where also crapped from the Net.
 The File System Dumper i ported to use LibHomebrew is the one from wildcard.
  For sure also Credits goes out to flatz, querty and xerpi.
 For fpkg, fself, webkit exploit, kernel exploit,.....
  Oh and not to forget The DarkProgrammer for testing and pointing me onto bugs.
+ SpecterDev for his syscall 11 implementation.
+Various devs i don't know the name now and which where included into the unjail and system whide patches.

 ## Updates: